 ChangeYourStrings

-Cobalt Slinky vs nickel Slinky: the voicing difference, measured
+Cobalt Slinky vs nickel Slinky: the voicing difference, explained

 Reviewed by the Change Your Strings editorial team ·

-Ernie Ball Cobalt Slinky is 2–3 dB louder than same-gauge nickel Slinky through the same passive pickup, with a more present upper midrange (2–4 kHz) and tighter low end.
+Ernie Ball Cobalt Slinky is noticeably louder than same-gauge nickel Slinky through the same passive pickup (Ernie Ball claims the strongest magnetic pickup response of any alloy it ships; commonly reported A/B comparisons put it around 2–3 dB), with a more present upper midrange and tighter low end.
 Pick Cobalts for high-gain tuned-down rhythm work where definition matters.
 Pick nickel Slinky for anything else, vintage rock, blues, session, and most E-standard tracking.
-Cobalts cost ~40% more and last the same 1–3 weeks uncoated.
+Cobalts cost more per set and last the same 1–3 weeks uncoated.

 The one-sentence answer